 Green Glade of Meditation: There is a framework in our practice for relying on emptiness and freedom, not holding pre-set views.
 Blessing things beyond approval and disapproval.
 I am you = emptiness.
 In Zen we shift to “before” the demons grabbed our ankles.
 You can’t rely on what you believe.
 We accord with the Dao, we can’t fall out of the dream.
 PZI Zen online, as recorded July 19, 2020.

-PZI Zen Online Audio: Blue Dragon’s Cave Sesshin, Saturday eve: John’s dream of Orion.
+PZI Zen Online: In to the Blue Dragon’s Cave, Summer Sesshin, Saturday eve: John’s dream of Orion.
 We accord with the Dao.
 What part of your life does not have value?
 Buddha nature is expressing itself through you.
-Voles or vials of light, original light that we call koans which kindle light in us.
+Vials of light, original light that we call koans which kindle light in us.
 Always there, even in a dark tangled place.
 Everything showing up is the koan!
 Memories in the cave—how they are whole and vivid.
 As recorded Summer 2020.

-PZI Zen Online Audio: Blue Dragon’s Cave, evening talk & closing of sesshin.
-The grand beast of sesshin!
+Summer Sesshin: Into the Blue Dragon’s Cave – evening talk & closing of sesshin, the grand beast of sesshin!
 Old Dragon & Tygher teachers meeting new teachers.
 A text on powers of dragons.
 Machado poem, “Only a wake behind us.”
 Intimacy of Mazu’s dharma, “How are you?”
 Sesshin is a work of art like a rakusu.
 We are always temporarily assembling ourselves.
 All faults included in the cave.
 Mazu—as practice deepens make yourself a raft to transport others.
 Carrying the Dao is what you are!
 Michael Wilding sax, Jordan McConnell guitar, Amy Fletcher cantor, Jan Brogan HOP.

 Audio excerpt: John Tarrant guides a journey into the Blue Dragon’s Cave, a koan meditation as recorded on Sunday July 5th Meditation & Talk.
 25 minutes.